Malabarba/smart-mode-line/README.md

 most important ones.

  1. `sml/theme`
-  Choose what theme ou want to use for the mode-line colors.
+  Choose what theme you want to use for the mode-line colors.
 For now there are 3 different themes: `dark`, `light`, and `respectful`.

  1. `sml/shorten-directory` and `sml/shorten-modes`